MissStrong/ICS2O_Quad_4_2020-2021/Notes/11 - Custom Variables in Processing.md

 | Snake Case       | this_is_snake_case       | Every letter is lowercase.<br/><br/>Words are separated with underscores. |
 | Caterpillar Case | this-is-caterpillar-case | Every letter is lowercase.<br/><br/>Words are separated with hyphens. |

-In Processing, we use camel case for variables and functions, and screaming snake case (snake case in all capital letters) for constants.
+In Processing, we use:
+* camel case for variables and functions
+* screaming snake case (snake case in all capital letters) for constants